NehaSontakk/LinearRegression/README.md

 3. Find covariance of x and y
 4. Then find the correlation between these (this tells us whether x and y are strongly/weakly related)
 5. Now we calculate the coefficients in the line equation
+6. Predict new values of y (I've done it for the same dataset)
+7. Check the error between new y and old y values (using root mean squared error measure)